appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/setup-multiple-environments.md

- # Setup Multiple Environments
+ # Setup Datasource Environments

 This page describes how to set up and manage multiple datasource environments for your application.

 :::info
-A [Business Edition](https://www.appsmith.com/pricing) account is required to work with multiple environments.
+A [Business Edition](https://www.appsmith.com/pricing) account is required to work with datasource environments.
 :::